-All funds are invested with Botswana Insurance Fund Management Limited.
+Almost all funds are invested with Botswana Insurance Fund Management Limited except for Sharia which invest through Sanlam Investments Markets.
 The Retirement Fund's exposure to market risk for changes in interest rates, special bonus rates and fair values relates primarily to the Retirement Fund investment portfolio and cash and cash equivalents.
 The portfolio includes only securities with active secondary or resale markets to ensure portfolio liquidity.